Derived categories of sheaves on singular schemes with an application to reconstruction: Locally-finite cohomological functors on the perfect derived category

 Staring at the local finiteness condition, one notices that any perfect object will furnish a locally-finite, homological functor on $D^b_{\cohc}(X)$.
 Are these all of them?
-For a large class of schemes, this question is an easy corollary of results of Rouquier.
+For projective schemes, this question is an easy corollary of results of Rouquier.
 The following theorem is quite powerful.

-\begin{thm}{(Rouqiuer \cite{Rou03})} Let $X$ be a projective scheme over a perfect field $k$.
-Any cohomological or homological locally-finite functor on $D^b_{\coh}(X)$ is representable by an object $D^b_{\coh}(X)$. \end{thm}
+\begin{thm}{(Corollary 7.50 of \cite{Rou03}, proposition 5.1.2 of \cite{KMVdB08})} Let $X$ be a projective scheme over a field $k$.
+Any cohomological or homological locally-finite functor on $D^b_{\coh}(X)$ is representable by an object of $D^b_{\coh}(X)$. \end{thm}